delenopschool/spamsweeper/replit.md

   - Intelligent form parsing and submission for complex unsubscribe workflows
   - Success detection in multiple languages with detailed logging
   - Timeout handling and error recovery for robust processing
-- **Replit Migration (July 2025)**: Successfully migrated from Replit Agent to standard Replit environment
+- **Replit Migration Complete (July 2025)**: Successfully migrated from Replit Agent to standard Replit environment with full functionality restored
   - **Project Migration Completed**: Successfully migrated Spam Sweeper from Replit Agent to standard Replit environment
   - Database connection restored using existing PostgreSQL credentials
   - All secrets properly configured in Replit environment